Citation, DOI, disclosures and article data

-- an associated longitudinal vaginal septum may be present in ~ 25 % of cases
+- a longitudinal vaginal septum may be present in ~25% of cases

-Bicornuate uterus is divided according to the involvement of the cervical canal.
-It can thus be divided into:
+A bicornuate uterus is divided according to the involvement of the cervical canal:

-- bicornuate bicollis - two cervical canals - central myometrium extends to external cervical os
+- bicornuate bicollis: two cervical canals; central myometrium extends to the external cervical os

-- bicornuate unicollis - one cervical canal - central myometrium extends to internal cervical os
+- bicornuate unicollis: one cervical canal; central myometrium extends to the internal cervical os

-May help confirm anatomy by showing a deep (> 1cm) fundal cleft in the outer uterine contour and an inter-cornual distance of more than 4cm.
+May help confirm anatomy by showing a deep (>1 cm) fundal cleft in the outer uterine contour and an intercornual distance of >4 cm.
 The uterus demonstrates normal uterine zonal anatomy.

 Treatment and prognosis

-Surgical intervention is usually not indicated is absence of reproductive difficulties.
+Surgical intervention is usually not indicated in the absence of reproductive difficulties.

-In women with a history of recurrent pregnancy loss and in whom no other infertility issues have been identified and Strassman metroplasty can be considered.
+In women with a history of recurrent pregnancy loss and in whom no other infertility issues have been identified a Strassman metroplasty can be considered.

-In patients with cervical incompetence placement of a cervical cerclage may increase fetal survival rates 9.
-Indeed the association between cervical incompetence and bicornuate uterus is so high, that prophylactic cerclage may be appropriate in some instances.
+In patients with cervical incompetence, placement of a cervical cerclage may increase fetal survival rates 9.
+Indeed, the association between cervical incompetence and a bicornuate uterus is so high, that prophylactic cerclage may be appropriate in some instances.

 - 1. Dähnert W. Radiology review manual.
 Lippincott Williams & Wilkins.
 (2003) ISBN:0781738954.
 Read it at Google Books - Find it at Amazon